cisco-open/flame/docs/03-b-amzn2-gpu.md

 postgres-7fd96c847c-6qdpv           1/1     Running   0              7m5s
 ```

-In amazon ec2, `flame.test` domain needs to be added to Route 53 with the minikube IP address,
+In Amazon ec2, `flame.test` domain needs to be added to Route 53 with the minikube IP address,
 which can be obtained by running `minikube ip`.
 Without route 53 configuration, the following
 ping test will fail.